manikandan-e/document/multi-host-postcode.md

 ## Proposed Design

-This document proposes a new design engaging the IPMB interface to read port-80 post code from multiple-host through BIC (Bridge IC).
-This design also supports host discovery including the hot-plug feature.
+This document proposes a new design engaging the IPMB interface to read port-80 post code from multiple-host.
+This design also supports host discovery including the hot-plug-able host connected in slot.

 Following modules will updated for this implementation